Email Designs is the place to create, edit, and preview emails for an event.

 Donation: Sent when guests take no action besides processing a donation through Event Farm.

-Invitation: Sent for the following Ticket Types: Invite to RSVP, Invite to Register, and Invite to Purchase.
-Must be connected to the Ticket Type in Tickets, Invitations, Registrations.
+Invitation: Sent for the following Ticket Types: Invite to RSVP, Invite to Register, and Invite to Purchase including First Come First Served (FCFS) options.
+Must be connected to the Ticket Type in Event Access.

 Send a Message: Sent using Guest Messaging, or Scheduled messages.
 Sent by Invitation Status - Confirmed, Unconfirmed, Purchased, All Checked In, and No-Shows.